vmware-archive/app-manage/puppet/pivotal-webserver/README.md

 # Example Usage

-*Default options on port 8000* - The following example will install vFabric Web Server and create an instance called myserver on port 8000
+*Default options on port 8000* - The following example will install Pivotal Web Server and create an instance called myserver on port 8000

 ```puppet